Who is eligible for testing?

 While the Families First Coronavirus Response Act passed by congress on Wednesday, March 18 attempted to provide “free” testing, the way they set this up is that insurance companies must pay for testing.
 As you all are aware, we do not bill any insurers for our services.
 Because of the cost of supplies, labor, and the risk associated with testing, there is a $75 visit fee for testing from KCDPC that will be charged when you book your COVID-19 testing.

 When we send the test sample in to a commercial lab, however, we can include your insurance information and they can bill your insurer for the cost of the test.
-For those without insurance, they will invoice you for $0-70 in several months (please let us know if their billing exceeds this price).
+For those without insurance, they will invoice you for approximately $0-100 in several months (please let us know if their billing significantly exceeds this price).

 How do I schedule?

-We will send you a link to pick a 15-minute window for testing at the clinic between 3 and 6pm.
+You will pick a 15-minute window for testing at the clinic between 3 and 6pm.
 This testing requires a lengthy set-up for us, so unfortunately, we cannot be that flexible.
 If you arrive late, you will miss your appointment.
 If you cannot make your scheduled date and time, please call us to reschedule at least 3 hours before your appointment to reschedule for a later date/time .

 Where is the testing done?

 KCDPC’s parking lot at 2016 W 43rd Avenue, Suite A — we share a parking lot with the Commerce Bank ATM.
 Park in a parking spot on arrival.
-Remain in your vehicle; we will greet you ASAP.
+Remain in your vehicle and call us when you arrive (913-730-0331); we will greet you ASAP.

 What do I need to bring?